Delaware North Sues Over WV Sports Betting Fiasco Claiming Fraud

 A timeline of events

-Here’s a timeline of events in the case:
+Below is a chronological sequence of events in the case:

-March 19 – Delaware North President E. Brian Hansberry pens a letter to the West Virginia Lottery detailing issues with the shutdown.
-The letter includes more information about the service interruption and seeks to offer an explanation to bettors.
+On March 19, E. Brian Hansberry, the President of Delaware North, writes a letter to the West Virginia Lottery addressing concerns regarding the shutdown.
+The letter provides additional details about the disruption in service and aims to provide an explanation to the bettors.

-“We have notified the West Virginia Lottery Commission that Delaware North is taking steps to terminate its partnership with Miomni Gaming, our management services provider in West Virginia,” the letter notes.
+The letter states that Delaware North has informed the West Virginia Lottery Commission about their intention to terminate their partnership with Miomni Gaming, the management services provider in West Virginia.

-“Since March 6, Miomni’s contract dispute with third-party technology supplier Entergaming has resulted in our inability to accept new sports wagers at our Wheeling Island and Mardi Gras casino sports-betting operations as well as via the BetLucky.com mobile app.”
+As of March 6, our ability to accept new sports wagers at our Wheeling Island and Mardi Gras casino sports-betting operations, alongside the BetLucky.com mobile app, has been affected due to a contract dispute with third-party technology supplier Entergaming.

 What’s ahead for the closed WV sportsbooks?

-Delaware North is on the hunt for a new sports betting partner for its WV casinos.
-Unfortunately, that is likely to take some time, too.
+Delaware North is currently searching for a new sports betting partner for its West Virginia casinos.
+Unfortunately, this process is expected to require a significant amount of time.